Judge: NY lockup’s COVID-19 response lacked common sense

 He said the inmates may still be able to prove they should be released, but he stopped short of ordering court oversight of the facility where convicted sex offender Jeffrey Epstein killed himself last August as he awaited trial on sex trafficking charges.

-His death drew increased scrutiny to the jail which has housed many famous mobsters, white-collar criminals and terrorists in recent decades.
+His death drew increased scrutiny to the jail that has housed many famous mobsters, white-collar criminals and terrorists in recent decades.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.